This is a Divisional election year!

 Do you know a fellow staff member who is interested in contributing more to the Carnegie Mellon campus community?
 Are you personally interested in playing a more active role on campus?
 Is there an issue that you are passionate about and want to make a change?

-If so, then we encourage you to participate in the 2021 Staff Council at-large elections.
-You can nominate yourself or other staff members to serve as an divisional representative for a 2021-2023 term.
+If so, then we encourage you to participate in the 2022 Staff Council divisional elections.
+You can nominate yourself or other staff members to serve as a divisional representative for a 2022-2024 term.

 Staff Council Representatives: